TYPE AND CLASS:

 - The temporary license is valid

 - Applicant may apply for the permanent

 license after completing 12 months of employment with at least 1,540 hours, pursuant to s.
 648.355, F.S., and further clarified in Rule 69B-221.051, F.A.C.
-The temporary license is good

-- The Department shall not issue another
+- The department shall not issue another

 temporary license to any individual who has